 If you’re having trouble processing a payment, review the following topics to resolve the issue.
 If these tips don’t resolve your issue, contact us for help about a specific transaction.

 You can view uncompleted transactions in your Transaction Status report on your Square Dashboard.
-This includes declined, canceled, and uncompleted transactions in which a customer’s card was swiped (or manually entered) but not charged.
+This includes declined, cancelled, and uncompleted transactions in which a customer’s card was swiped (or manually entered) but not charged.
 Learn more about your Transaction Status report.

 The information below outlines several reasons a payment may not complete.